MicrosoftDocs/azure-docs/articles/storage/storage-client-side-encryption-python.md

 ### Decryption via the envelope technique
 Decryption via the envelope technique works in the following way:

 1. The client library assumes that the user is managing the key encryption key (KEK) locally.
 The user does not need to know the specific key that was used for encryption.
-Instead, a key resolver which resolves different key identifiers to keys can be set up and used.
+Instead, a key resolver, which resolves different key identifiers to keys, can be set up and used.

 2. The client library downloads the encrypted data along with any encryption material that is stored on the service.